Romney Campaign Undermines Attacks on the President

 The Facts: Romney claims his first three years in office don’t count because he inherited a bad economy, but he’s attacking the President starting from January 2009.
 That’s hypocritical, even for Romney.
 In fact, over the first 39 months of their terms, President Obama has created five times more jobs in Massachusetts than Romney did as governor.

 Double Standard: Romney is using a double standard.
 He inherited a stronger economy, one that had suffered a much shallower recession that lasted eight months and ended more than a year before Romney took office.
-The President inherited an economy that was still in the middle an 18-month recession – the longest since the Great Depression – that lasted until June 2009 and lost more than 800,000 jobs the month he took office.
+The President inherited an economy that was still in the middle of an 18-month recession – the longest since the Great Depression – that lasted until June 2009 and lost more than 800,000 jobs the month he took office.

 Romney Economics didn’t work then, and it won’t work now.
 While the national economy emerged from recession in November 2001 and was creating jobs by July 2003, Romney’s Massachusetts lagged behind and grew at a slower rate than the national economy every year that Romney was in office.

 - Massachusetts plummeted to 47th out of 50 in job creation over Romney’s four years, compared to 36th in the four years before he took office and 11th in the four years after he left.
 On Romney’s watch, manufacturing jobs were lost at twice the national average, the third-worst record in the country.

 - Even in Romney’s last year in office – the year the Romney campaign would like to focus on – Massachusetts ranked 30th in job creation, with more than half the country adding jobs at a faster rate.

 - As jobs disappeared, nearly a quarter of a million people left the state – artificially lowering Massachusetts’ unemployment rate to 4.7 percent, which was still higher than the national average.